 Telugu movies are being remade in many other languages these days, noted for their commercial value and box office merit.
 It is unusual for a non Telugu movie being remade into Telugu.
 First Rank Raju, which is an official Kannada remake of the movie of the same name is one such movie.
-In the Kannada version, Gurunandan played the role of a studious guy who revels in bookish knowledge and does not have any other sentiments, including love, friendship, etc. The Telugu version, a Chetan Maddineni starrer, is a laughter riot, which stands on the merit of original screenplay by Naresh Kumar H.N.
+In the Kannada version, Gurunandan played the role of a studious guy who revels in bookish knowledge and does not have any other sentiments, including love, friendship, etc. The Telugu version, a Chetan Maddineni starrer, is a laugh riot, which stands on the merit of original screenplay by Naresh Kumar H.N.
 Most of the movie plays on the naivete of Raju and his tryst with realities of life.

 Cast: Chetan Maddineni, Kashish Vohra, Prakash Raj, Naresh and Vennela Kishore